-Robuchon au Dome is the other 3 Michelin starred restaurant in Macao and part of the network of fine dining restaurants by famous celebrity chef Joel Robuchon who has the most Michelin stars in the world and outposts in other Asian cities like Hong Kong and used to have two in Singapore before they closed down mid-2018.
+Robuchon au Dome is the other 3 Michelin starred restaurant in Macau and part of the network of fine dining restaurants by famous celebrity chef Joel Robuchon who has the most Michelin stars in the world and outposts in other Asian cities like Hong Kong and used to have two in Singapore before they closed down mid-2018.

 Expect the same caliber as in his other venues, and French cuisine with refined elements in an utterly over the top environment, so characteristic of the Lisboa Hotel, where this restaurant is also located.

-I will admit that I went in with low expectations as I am not a fan of Robuchon based on previous experiences in Singapore, but in Macao, the restaurant excels.
-The set menus are for special occasions, and you can easily spend $500 per person, but as fine dining food in Macao goes, Robuchon au Dome takes the top spot without a doubt.
+I will admit that I went in with low expectations as I am not a fan of Robuchon based on previous experiences in Singapore, but in Macau, the restaurant excels.
+The set menus are for special occasions, and you can easily spend $500 per person, but as fine dining food in Macau goes, Robuchon au Dome takes the top spot without a doubt.

-Here you will not find any of the traditional foods of Macao or even any of its cuisine as this is fine dining French food only, but there are some nods to Chinese cuisine occasionally that may remind you of your location.
+Here you will not find any of the traditional foods of Macau or even any of its cuisine as this is fine dining French food only, but there are some nods to Chinese cuisine occasionally that may remind you of your location.
 And of course, there are also the views.

 Lung Wah Tea House

 The (Chinese speaking) staff and owners are very friendly and will happily help you pick something from your Google Translated menu which is only in Chinese.
 Or pop by the dim sum cart and pick from the daily specials, you can just take the bamboo boxes that you most fancy back to your table.
 You will find the usual steamed buns, chicken feet and fantastic tea in cute, tiny cups.
 Look out around you, the place is filled with antiques and old vases, especially in a second room.